ethersphere/swarm-mcp/docs/mcp-client-setup.md

 5. You can set the whole of the MCP disabled with the toggle opposite to the "Swarm" MCP name (displayed with an " Enabled" tag when it is enabled)

-_Note_: You can view which individual tools are enabled on the "MCP Servers" tab of "Cascade" too (see 'Verify MCP is running' under [Windsurf](#windsurf))
+_Note_: You can access the list of enabled tools from the "Customizations" menu of "Cascade" too (see 'Verify MCP is running' under [Windsurf](#windsurf))

 ## Cursor